spacebarchat/docs/docs/contributing/index.md

 -   Any kind of violation can lead to removal of the offending content.
 -   Kicks and bans apply to all communities administrated by Fosscord maintainers group.

-If a moderator violates the code of conduct, make sure to point it out to me.
+If a moderator violates the code of conduct, make sure to point it out to us.
 This can lead to warnings and demotion of the moderator.

-If I myself violate the code of conduct, no such possibility exists.
-Thus, it is important to call me out, or make one of my friends or moderators call me out.
+If we violate the code of conduct, no such possibility exists.
+Thus, it is important to call us out, or make one of our friends call us out.
 Further steps will then be discussed ad hoc.

 ### Changes to this code of conduct

 This code of conduct may be changed in order to enhance clarity and precision at any time, typically without notification.
+// edited by Xenorio and AToska21